2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/Rjaellis/status/1286578718693978113

-### Protestors struck in face | July 24th
+### Protesters struck in face | July 24th

-Footage shows a protestor standing in the way of federal officers attempting to cross the fence.
-An officer strikes him in the face with their baton, even after the protestor has begun moving backward.
+Footage shows a protester standing in the way of federal officers attempting to cross the fence.
+An officer strikes him in the face with their baton, even after the protester has begun moving backward.

 tags: protester, strike, baton